-To clarify, economists think a series of events that made the Crash inevitable started long before Black Thursday.
-Thus, the stock was crashing for some time, but the public was unaware of it until October 24, 1929.
+A series of events that made the crash inevitable started long before Black Thursday.
+Thus, the stock market showed signs of collapse for some time, but the public was unaware of it until October 24, 1929.

 - 1919 – The Treaty of Versailles imposes sanctions on Germany, which the defeated nation cannot repay.
 This hurts the global economy by crippling the world’s second-largest economy.